MicrosoftDocs/azure-docs/articles/azure-monitor/insights/storage-insights-overview.md

 ms.author: magoedte
 ---

-# Monitor Azure Storage services with Azure Monitor for Storage (Preview)
+# Monitoring your storage service with Azure Monitor for Storage (Preview)

 Azure Monitor for Storage (preview) provides a comprehensive monitoring of your Azure Storage accounts by delivering a unified view of your Azure Storage services performance, capacity, and availability.
 You can observe storage health, capacity, and performance in two ways, view directly from a storage account or view from Azure Monitor to see across groups of storage accounts.